Syping/servermgr/README.md

 #### FAQ
  - Q: How to connect to localhost without running server?
 A: type SM_LOCAL as hostname
- - Q: How to setup a Server Manager Server?
-A: Download http://www.syping.de/download/ServerManagerServer.txz for Linux and read README.txt
- - Q: My 64bit Build of the Server Manager Server don't work, what should i do?
-A: Compile the Server with a 32bit Qt5
- - Q: The Linux Server doesn't work what can i do?
-A: Check if all dependencies installed with ldd ServerManagerServer and ldd platforms/libqxcb.so
  - Q: How to run the Linux Server without DISPLAY?
-A: ./ServerManagerServer.sh -platform minimal
+A: servermgrd -platform minimal

 #### Build Server Manager

-Make sure you have Qt5.2 or newer installed
+Make sure you have Qt5.3 or newer installed

 	apt-get install git qtbase5-dev checkinstall
 	git clone https://github.com/Syping/servermgr.git